 While this classification of economic legal histories is helpful, other classifications are, of course possible.
 One could, for example, classify by time and place (e.g. nineteenth century America, medieval England or ancient Rome), by legal subject matter (e.g. property, contract, or criminal law), by methodology (price theory, game theory, econometrics, positive political theory, or informal economic reasoning), or historiographically (seminal works by Demsetz, North, and Posner, later works by others).
 Unfortunately, classification schemes tend to marginalize works which do not fit into the scheme.
 Consider, for example, Henry Smith's (2000) article explaining the scattering of strips in the medieval open fields system as a method of curbing strategic behavior.
 Is it an example of law as a dependent variable (because it describes a property rights regime as an efficient response to economic conditions), private ordering (because the property regime at issue was not organized by the state) or legal behavior (because scattering was, at least sometimes, adopted and maintained by contract).
-Nevertheless, it is hoped that the focus on genres adopted here helps clarify the achievements of the field, as well as its challenges and opportunities.
+Similarly, some work on Roman law seems primarily concerned with uncovering how commercial law and contracts worked, rather than with exploring their efficiency, political determinants, or consequences.
+(Harris 2014; Friedman 2014; Silver 2014).
+Nevertheless, it is hoped that the oress Legai Repositi focus on genres adopted here helps clarify the achievements of the field, as well as its challenges and opportunities.